ECJMac/Hangman-Game/README.md

 Hangman Game
 A modern, React-based implementation of the classic Hangman word-guessing game.
 This project was created as part of a portfolio to demonstrate front-end development skills.
 Live Demo
-The game is deployed and playable at: https://hangman-game.vercel.app (replace with your actual Vercel URL) Features
+The game is deployed and playable at: (https://hangman-game-chi-nine.vercel.app/) Features

 Interactive gameplay with virtual keyboard